A Quick Guide to Branding Your Video Content — and Why You Need to Do It

 - Serious vs. playful — within any given style, you can maintain a formal look… or crank up the playfulness and the goofiness to 11!

 For example, compare this BMW commercial with this ad by Dollar Shave Club.
 They’re both live-action, so they’re firmly on the “realistic” end of slider #1.
 But as far as seriousness/playfulness is concerned, they couldn’t be more different!

 And here’s two marketing videos we made: this 100% serious ad and this over-the-top goofy video.
-They’re both whiteboard animation videos — so, relatively abstract.
+They’re both whiteboard and cartoon animation videos — so, relatively abstract.
 But one is somber and formal, while the other one is super-playful.
 And it shines through not just in the tone of the script and narration, but also in the visuals.

 So don’t feel like you’re only limited to realistic styles if your branding is serious and formal!
 If you want more advice on how to make an animated video that aligns with your brand identity, check out this article we wrote.

 These are the visual cues you insert in your marketing videos to connect them with your brand.
 They can be very direct, like your company name and logo, or a bit less on the nose, like your company mascot, a particular color scheme, recurring characters or phrases — things like that.

 Now, remember: your viewers are watching your videos for the content.
 They want to be entertained, educated, or helped in some way (ideally all of the above).
 So you don’t want branding elements to be so dominant in the video that its quality suffers.